fleetdm/fleet/articles/fleet-4.15.0.md

 With Fleet Desktop installed on a host, the end-user has access to the list of policies that apply to their laptop, and the instructions to resolve failing policies.
 The end-user can quickly reach this list of policies by selecting the Fleet icon > My device in the menu bar.

-## Transparency with Fleet Desktop on macOS, Windows, and Linux
+## Scope transparency with Fleet Desktop on macOS, Windows, and Linux
 **Available in Fleet Free & Fleet Premium**

 ![Transparency with Fleet Desktop on macOS, Windows, and Linux](../website/assets/images/articles/fleet-4.15.0-transparency-1200x674.gif)